 Whilst the city's many churches and cathedrals remain as major testaments to the city's religious life, smaller sites and monuments survive as less ostentatious demonstrations of faith.
 In particular, a number of holy wells still function and can be observed around the city itself.

 Probably the grandest of these surviving wells is one of the last to be discovered.
 Adjacent to the Water of Leith, between Stockbridge and the Dean Village, you'll find St Bernard's Well, complete with its Italian-style temple surrounding, and the goddess Hygieia continuing to watch over those who come to take its waters.

 St Bernard's Well was discovered in the eighteenth century, and gave rise to some of the development of this area, as the former Raeburn Estate sprouted houses to accommodate those who had travelled from afar to take the water from this spring.
 Rich in minerals, the water from St Bernard's well came from a source entirely separate from the Water of Leith, and quickly developed a reputation for having restorative, if not actual healing, powers.

-The temple-structure around the well was designed by Alexander Nasmyth, making it a fit attraction for those who could afford to travel and stay in the properties on nearby Mineral Street (now Dean Terrace).
+The temple-structure around the well was designed by Alexander Nasmyth, modelled on the Temple of Vesta in Tivoli, making it a fitting attraction for those who could afford to travel and stay in the properties on nearby Mineral Street (now Dean Terrace).
 The pump mechanism drawing the water up still works, although it is only rarely open to the public.

 Near to St Bernard's Well is the lesser-known St George's Well, with a less ostentatious pump house, although the spring is now integrated into the private gardens off the Water of Leith pathway.